Vissu0901/DjangoNanoBananaImages/API_DOCUMENTATION.md

     ```

 *   **Error Responses**:
-    *   `400 Bad Request`: If the request body is missing required fields or if the data is invalid (e.g., email already exists).
+    *   `400 Bad Request`: If the request body is missing required fields or if the data is invalid (e.g., email already exists, email format is incorrect).

 ### 2. User Login